 Non-stop self-improvement has become the mantra of success for many.
 We strive to live and eat healthier, look better and work more productively.
 But the road to self-improvement can be a slippery slope.
-Here’s what we should all consider to regain our footing.
+Here’s what we should all consider regaining our footing.

 Everywhere we turn, we’re told that self-improvement is the key to success in many different spheres of life.
 But do we really need to improve at all?